Short Lease Property

 Sell your property through auction – Selling through a property auction is an option for selling leasehold properties, no matter how long the lease term remaining.
 You will also have to make the decision between using the modern method of auction or a traditional auction.

-Sell your house or flat to a specialist cash buyer – We are specialist cash property buyers with significant experience in buying short lease houses and flats.
+Sell your flat or house fast to a specialist cash buyer – We are specialist cash property buyers with significant experience in buying short lease houses and flats.

 If you are considering your next step, our team are happy to discuss the lease extension options available to you with no commitment or charge.